¿Dónde Están Corazón?: Song information

 The track is a Latin ballad with soft rock instrumentation written by Enrique Iglesias and Argentine music producer Coti Sorokin.
 The musical arrangements of the song are very melancholic and the lyrics talk about remembering the memories with an old love and joyful experiences of times that will never comeback and how the singer yearns for those good old times to comeback with his lover.
 The single became the 18th chart topper for Iglesias on the Billboard Hot Latin Tracks chart.
-Iglesias said in the Making of the music video for the single that he had chosen the song as the lead single of the greatest hits album because he identified with the lyrics of the song and liked them, a lot, he also made a reggaeton version of the song with urban singers Jowell & Randy.
+Iglesias said in the Making of the music video for the single that he had chosen the song as the lead single of the greatest hits album because he identified with the lyrics of the song and liked them, a lot, he also made a reggaeton version of the song with Randy from the Latin urban duo Jowell & Randy.
 It won the Song of the Year award at the Premio Lo Nuestro 2009.